JuliaReach/ReachabilityAnalysis.jl/README.md

 - Hybrid systems with piecewise-affine dynamics :heavy_check_mark:
 - Hybrid systems with non-linear dynamics :heavy_check_mark:
 - Hybrid systems with clocked linear dynamics :heavy_check_mark:

-Research credit and full references to the scientific papers presenting the algorithms implemented in this package can be found in the source code for each algorithm and in the [References](https://juliareach.github.io/ReachabilityAnalysis.jl/dev/references/) section of the online documentation.

 ## 🐾  Examples